DreamCoder123/Cyber-Security-Questions-and-Answer/README.md

 Malicious insiders: The authorized entity intentionally sends data to an unauthorized entity.
 Electronic communication: Hackers make use of hacking tools to intrude the system.

+9. Explain port scanning.
+A port scan helps you determine the ports that are open, listening, or closed on a network.
+Administrators use this to test network security and the system’s firewall strength.
+For hackers, it is a popular reconnaissance tool to identify the weak point to break into a system.

+Some of the common basic port scanning techniques are:

+UDP
+Ping scan
+TCP connect
+TCP half-open
+Stealth scanning

 To Know More..